scottpantall/MsalAuthInMauiBlazor/README.md

 ![Unauthorized 401](md-images/c7766a80e5475bc3e231cf4266fb3b312148d63a5d55a0e3cf4f97860269d569.png)

 #### Setup Microsoft Identity Provider
+ScottNote: I don't need to do this right now since I'm using internal users only

 Go back to **Azure**, go to your **Azure AD B2C** tenant, click on `Identity providers`, then on **Microsoft Account**, and enter **Microsoft** for the name, and paste the **Client ID** and **Client Secret**, we saved in a previous step.

 ![image-20220920160553956](md-images/image-20220920160553956.png)

 #### Create a User Flow
+ScottNote: I don't need to do this right now since I'm using internal users only.
+Also I'd use Entra instead of Azure AD

 Now we need to create a **Sign up and sign in** user flow.
 Go to **User flows**, and click on **+ New user flow**.